Airbus to hike jet output as profits rise

 For 2014, Airbus Group forecast flat revenues and "moderate" growth in operating margin, which it still expects to reach 7-8 percent in 2015 compared with 6 percent in 2013.

-From January 1, Airbus Group changed its name from EADS and reorganized itself into three divisions by merging its defense and space units alongside the Airbus jet and helicopters units.
+From January 1, Airbus Group changed its name from EADS and reorganized itself into three divisions by merging its defence and space units alongside the Airbus jet and helicopters units.

 It had already reported that its Airbus planemaking subsidiary had beaten its gross order target of 1,200 planes with orders of 1,619 aircraft in 2013, outselling Boeing but failing to catch up in terms of jets delivered.